sdclibbery/Esp32DmxSpiController/README.md

 8-10.
 Fore RGB

 ## Palettes
+### Using DMX specified back/fore colours, with extra black option, blended in RGB space
 0. BF: lerp from back colour to fore colour
 1. OBF: lerp from off (black) to back to fore
 2. BFO